EdoLabs/m2m-quicktour/README.md

 ### Browser Client

-Using the same device setup from client-server quicktour, we will access the channel data resources using client from the browser.
+Using the same device setup from client-server quicktour, we will access the channel data resources using a client from the browser.
 Always use https for encrypted communications between clients and your server.

 #### Browser Client Setup

-##### 1. [Login](https://www.node-m2m.com/m2m/account/login) to www.node-m2m.com to create an access token.
+##### 1. [Login](https://www.node-m2m.com/m2m/account/login) to **node-m2m** to create an access token.
 From the manage security section, generate an access token.

 ##### 2. Install m2m.